Dolkar/Tephra/README.md

 high-level commands such as:
 - Allocation of temporary job-local resources
 - Clears, copies, blits and resolves
-- Render and compute passes specifying target resources and a set of command lists to execute
+- Render and compute passes specifying target resources and forming a set of command lists to execute
 - Resource export commands and Vulkan interop commands

 The actual draw and dispatch commands then get recorded into the command lists of each pass after the job itself has